Santa Ynez Valley AVA

 Nearly five years passed and Gauthier and his wife Isabelle moved to Northern California where his wine passion continued to grow.

 “Rideau Vineyard was a perfect fit for us,” Martin Gautier recounted.
 “The microclimate is absolutely perfect for Rhône varietals.
 We have planted additional Rhône varietals and now have fifteen acres under vine.
 All of our estate wines are grown on our property.”
+Currently their estate has Mourvèdre, Grenache, Roussanne and Viognier to name a few.

 “The original rose garden and its environs are absolutely charming,” remarked Gauthier.
 “It’s all about our objective of representing the total wine experience for our guests.
 It’s also about our long term goals of creating world-class Rhône varietals that rival our French cousins.
 They are considered among the world’s finest wines and we want our wines to be considered their equals.”